JsonBoolCompact¶

 Comparison Rules:

-- true == true
+- true == true returns 0

-- false == false
+- false == false returns 0

-- true > false
+- true > false returns positive value

-- false < true
+- false < true returns negative value

 - Boolean compared with other types: Implementation-defined ordering